SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/deploy-cf.md

     ![deploy-cf](../../build-code/images/deploy-cf/deploy_cf_terminal.png)

+> [!Note]
-3. During the deployment, a new page pops up asking you to sign in to Cloud Foundry.
-Follow these steps:
+> During the deployment, if a new page pops up for sign in to Cloud Foundry Runtime, follow steps 3 - 6.
+Else, proceed with the **Assign the User Roles**.

+3. In the Cloud Foundry Sign in pop up, do the following:

     1. In the **Enter Cloud Foundry Endpoint** field, enter the **API Endpoint** from SAP BTP Cockpit.